Modal

 Every modal block comes with access to our Modal Builder.
 After selecting a modal block, simply press the **Modal Builder** button to begin creating your form.
 Within the builder, you can adjust your modal’s settings and preview a live representation of how it will appear in Discord.

-For each modal you create, you must enter a title, custom ID and at least one label.
-As shown in the example above, a modal title will appear at the top of the form, where each label has eight customizable options.
+For each modal you create, you **must** enter a title, custom ID and at least one label.
+As shown in the example above, a modal title will appear at the top of the form, where each label has eight customizable options.&#x20;

 As mentioned, for every modal you must enter a custom ID.
 Custom IDs are a way to differentiate your current modal against other modals you may have in your builder.
 This is essential, as you may wish to use a modal variable to refer back to a user's answer.

 Modal variables are a variable specific to each modal you create, and they can be used for referring to a user's answer to any field/question.
-Using the example image above, you can view the modal variable called {modal_he74anu04dc_1}
+Using the example image above, you can view the modal variable called `{modal_he74anu04dc_1}`.
+If I used that variable in my builder, it will return the answer a user has given for the question.

 Field identifiers, similar to custom IDs, differentiate a modal's fields/questions.
-For example, a modal with multiple questions will need numerous unique field identifiers so that you can refer to a user's answer to one, or more, questions.
+For example, a modal with multiple questions will need numerous unique field identifiers so that you can refer to a user's answer to one, or more, questions.&#x20;

-has been used to represent the question number.
-With this identifier, I can use {modal_he74anu04dc_1}
+In the example above, the field identifiers `1` has been used to represent the question number.
+With this identifier, I can use `{modal_he74anu04dc_1}` to return the user's answer to the field/question.

 Fields are your questions; for each field you create, you create a new question.
 With each field, you will have eight customizable options, allowing you to create intricate questions.
 However, every question requires you to enter a label, type and field identifier.